Orange-OpenSource/Cloudnet-TOSCA-toolbox/README.md

 What is Cloudnet-TOSCA-toolbox?
 =
-This is a set of tools for TOSCA deployment descriptors (a web portal is available to use the Cloudnet-TOSCA-toolbox at this url: https://toscatoolbox.noprod-b.kmt.orange.com).
+This is a set of tools for OASIS TOSCA deployment descriptors (a web portal is available to use the Cloudnet-TOSCA-toolbox at this url: https://toscatoolbox.noprod-b.kmt.orange.com).

 It can be used for syntax and type checking of specifications or resources configuration deployment/update descriptors written in TOSCA.
-It also allow to visualize the associated architecture in different ways (UML, TOSCA, network diagrams).
+It also allows to visualize the associated architecture in different ways (UML, TOSCA, network diagrams).

 Prerequisites:
 -